back

 A Guide to Social Media Auditing

-A social media audit is basically a full-body check-up for your social media presence.
-You take a hard look at all your accounts to see what’s working, what’s not, and whether your efforts are actually helping you hit your business goals.
-It’s about turning a mountain of data into a clear, actionable game plan.
+Basically, a social media audit is the equivalent of a check-up for your social media presence.
+You take a hard look at every single one of your accounts to see what’s working, what’s not, and whether the efforts you are making actually help you hit your business goals.
+This is about turning a mountain of data into a clear, actionable game plan.

 Setting Goals and Metrics for Your Audit

-Before you dive into a single analytic, you need a map.
-A social media audit without clear goals is just a data-gathering exercise—interesting, maybe, but not very useful.
-The first thing you have to do is define what success actually looks like for your brand, moving past vague wishes like "more followers" and toward objectives that directly support your business.
+Before you dive in and begin a single analytic, you need a map.
+Without goals, a social media audit is just a data-gathering exercise-interesting, perhaps, but not very useful.
+The first thing to do is to define what success actually looks like for your brand, moving past vague wishes like “more followers” and toward objectives that directly support your business.

-So, what do you really want your social media to achieve?
-Are you trying to drive more qualified traffic to your product pages?
-Maybe you need to improve customer sentiment after a rocky product launch.
-Or perhaps the goal is to increase the number of demo requests coming from your LinkedIn page.
-These are the kinds of specific, measurable aims that give your audit a real purpose.
+So, what is it, really, that you want your social media to accomplish?
+Are you seeking to drive more qualified traffic to your product pages?
+Perhaps the need is for an improvement in customer sentiment in the aftermath of a rocky product launch.
+Or maybe you want more demo requests coming from your LinkedIn page.
+These kinds of specific, measurable goals are what give your audit real purpose.

 From Vague Ideas to Concrete KPIs

-Once you have your high-level objectives nailed down, it's time to connect them to specific Key Performance Indicators (KPIs).
-Think of KPIs as the individual metrics that tell you whether you're actually on the right track.
+Once you’ve nailed down your high-level objectives, it’s time to connect the dots between them with specific Key Performance Indicators.
+Think of KPIs as the individual metrics that tell you whether you’re on the right track.
 This is where you separate the vanity metrics from the numbers that truly matter to the bottom line.

-• Sentiment Score: This measures the overall feeling (positive, neutral, or negative) of brand mentions online.
+• Sentiment Score: This is the measure of the overall feeling-which can be positive, neutral, or negative-of your brand mentions online.
 It’s absolutely crucial if brand health is one of your objectives.

-• Cost Per Lead (CPL): If you're running ads, this tells you exactly how much you're spending to get each new lead from a specific channel.
+• Cost Per Lead (CPL): This will tell you how much you’re spending to acquire each lead from each individual channel if you are running ads.

 As you can see, a solid audit helps you find wasted money, discover new audiences, and fix messaging that isn’t landing-turning raw data into real business improvements.